ChrisWhittington/Chess-System-Tal-NNUE-2/README.md

 2. Load Chess-System-Tal-NNUE-2 as a chess engine in the chosen UI software.
 3. Hash, Threads, Ponder
    - setoption name Hash value N to set Hash table size
-   - setoption name Threads value N to set threads (limited to max(1, cores/2), some UI programs and Windows can't cope with high core count)
+   - setoption name Threads value N to set Threads (limited to max(1, cores/2), some UI programs and Windows can't cope with high core count)
    - setoption name Ponder value N to turn Pondering on or off
 5. Configure the opening book:
    - Ensure you have a folder containing the following polyglot book files: `polyglot-books/book.bin` and `polyglot-books/rebel.bin`.